Motörhead: 2016–present: Aftermath and posthumous releases

-Since Motörhead's break-up, Campbell and Dee have remained musically active.
+Since Motörhead's break-up, Campbell and Dee remained musically active, the former until his death in 2026.
 Campbell went on to form Phil Campbell and the Bastard Sons.
 The band originally focused on performing Motörhead songs at major festivals.
 The band has subsequently performed in supporting slots with Guns N' Roses, Hawkwind, Saxon, and Airbourne.
 Following their debut album The Age of Absurdity, released in January 2018 they have gone on to produce several acclaimed albums of their own material and to establish a reputation as a successful touring band in their own right.
 Dee joined Thin Lizzy to play on their anniversary shows in January 2016.
 However, on 19 April, it was announced that he would not be participating.
 Subsequently, it was announced that Dee would be filling in for James Kottak on the Scorpions' twelve North American headlining dates, including a run of shows at the Hard Rock Hotel in Las Vegas dubbed "Scorpions blacked out in Las Vegas".
 Dee later joined the band permanently.

 Initially planned on 27 May 2016, UDR Music released on 10 June 2016 Clean Your Clock, a Motörhead archive live album featuring material recorded at the 20 and 21 November 2015 shows at the Zenith in Munich.
 On 1 September 2017, Motörhead released Under Cöver, a covers album featuring covers throughout Motörhead's history, along with covers only found on tribute albums, and new recordings.

 Former Motörhead guitarist "Fast" Eddie Clarke died on 10 January 2018 after a battle with pneumonia at the age of 67, making him the last member of the band's classic line-up (following Taylor and Lemmy) to die.

 Original Motörhead guitarist Larry Wallis died on 19 September 2019 at age 70 from an unknown cause.

-On 27 June 2025, a "lost" Motörhead album called The Manticore Tapes was released.
-It is a compilation of tracks that were recorded in August 1976 at Emerson, Lake & Palmer's Manticore Studio in Fulham, representing the first recorded material from the lineup of Lemmy, Taylor and Clarke.
+On 27 June 2025, a "lost" Motörhead album titled The Manticore Tapes was released.
+It is a compilation of tracks that were recorded in August 1976 at Emerson, Lake & Palmer's Manticore Studios in Fulham, representing the first recorded material from the line-up of Lemmy, Taylor and Clarke.

+On 13 March 2026, longtime Motörhead guitarist Phil Campbell died at the age of 64, after a long battle in intensive care following a major operation, making him the last member of the Rock 'n' Roll line-up to die and leaving drummer Mikkey Dee as the last surviving member of the Bastards line-up.